by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 How do I know if tonight will be rough?

-Check our dashboard before bed.
-Ring 5 (Kp) on the Earth Core tells you current geomagnetic conditions in one second.
-The solar panel shows Bz orientation — negative Bz means energy is flowing into the magnetosphere.
-The Forecast tab shows NOAA's 3-day Kp prediction.
+Check the Earth Core before bed.
+Ring 5 (Kp) tells you current geomagnetic conditions in one second — the ring guide explains what each layer means.
+The solar conditions page shows Bz orientation — negative Bz means energy is flowing into the magnetosphere.
 If Kp is above 4 or Bz is strongly negative, take precautions.

 What precautions actually work?